Ahmadeenbeji/US-STORE-ANALYSIS/README.md

 -	Data Visualization

   ## VISUALIZATIONS
-### The yearly trend on a quaterly basis of sales made of all products made which shows a yearly increase of every 4th Quarter.
+### The yearly trend on a quaterly basis of sales made of all products.
 ![](Picture1.png)
 -------------------------------------------------------------------------------------------

-## Standard shipping seems to be the most after shipping mode by customes averagely.
+## Standard shipping seems to be the most sort after shipping mode by customers averagely.
 ![](Picture2.png)
 -----------------------------------------------------------------------------------------